hartwigmedical/hmftools/purple/README.md

 We examine both the AMBER and COBALT data to independently determine and validate the sex of the patient.
 This includes detecting the presence of Klinefelter syndrome: a chromosomal disorder resulting in 2 or more X chromosome in a male and which we have found to affect 0.2% of the male samples in our cohort.

-To determine the sex of a sample with AMBER, we examine the number of heterozygous loci in our provided BED file of 1.3 million common germline SNPs on the X chromosome, outside the pseudoautosomal region.
-Anything less than 1k heterozygous loci is considered male.
-A typical female has 12-13k heterozygous loci.
+To determine the sex of a sample with AMBER, we examine the number of heterozygous loci in our provided BED file of ommon germline SNPs on the X chromosome, outside the pseudoautosomal region.
+If the X chromosome contains < 1% of total heterozygous loci for the sample, then it is considered male.

 To determine sex using COBALT, we first use the reference ratio to determine the number of copies of the X chromosome.
 A median X ratio greater than 0.65 is interpreted as 2 copies (note that nearly all female samples are very close to a ratio of 1, but a handful are significantly lower with mosaic X loss).
 If there is only one copy of the X chromosome the sample is male.
 Otherwise, we check for the presence of the Y chromosome as determined by at least 1000 data points with a median ratio > 0.05.
 If the Y chromosome is present (in addition to the 2 copies of the X chromosome), then the sample is male with Klinefelter syndrome.
 In the absence of the Y chromosome the sample is female.